burstein-lab/genomic-nlp/README.md

 ## Getting the data
+<ins>*Note:*</ins> The data will be deposited to the Zenodo database and assigned a permanent DOI.
+meanwhile, do not use the download instructions below and go to [this link](http://tiny.cc/eb6ouz).

-Start by downloading the data files from Zenodo database.
+Start by downloading the data files from the Zenodo database.

-1. Click on the Zenodo link at the top of the repository or use [this link](https://www.Zenodo.org) to download the data zip file
+1. Click on the Zenodo link at the top of the repository or use [this link](http://tiny.cc/eb6ouz) to download the data zip file
 2. Alternatively, use the command line as follows:
 ```
 mkdir data